Equality and Diversity Policy

-6.2 Information relating to applicants for employment and staff will be monitored by the university's Equal Opportunities Unit and information relating to student applicants and students will be monitored by the University's Planning Office.
+6.2 Information relating to applicants for employment and staff will be monitored by the University’s Equality and Diversity Unit and information relating to student applicants and students will be monitored by the University’s Planning Office.

 6.3 All such information will be treated sensitively and in accordance with the University’s data protection policy.

 6.4 The effectiveness of this policy will be kept under review and amended to reflect developments in equality legislation and best practice.